 Dr. Kristen Barber received her Ph.D. from the University of Southern California and is Associate Professor of Sociology at Southern Illinois University, Carbondale.
-She is serving as Director of Women, Gender, and Sexuality Studies beginning Fall 2018.
-Barber's research focuses on how race, class, and sexuality shape gender inequality in work and organizations, in the production of culture, and in everyday interactions and identity construction.
-A qualitative scholar who believes in boots-on-the-ground research, Barber's work appears in Gender & Society, Mobilization, Journal of Contemporary Ethnography, Sociological Spectrum, and Contexts, among other journals, and has been reprinted in popular anthologies.
+She is serving as Director of Women, Gender, and Sexuality Studies.
+Barber's research focuses on how race, class, and sexuality shape gender inequality in work and organizations, in cultural production, and in everyday interactions and identity construction.
+A qualitative scholar who conducts boots-on-the-ground research, Barber's work appears in Gender & Society, Mobilization, Journal of Contemporary Ethnography, Sociological Spectrum, and Contexts, among other journals, and has been reprinted in popular anthologies.

 Barber is currently Co-Editor of the Culture Section for Contexts, a publication of the American Sociological Association, Editorial Board